 Explore the following resources to learn more about performing suitability analysis in ArcGIS.
 (Not sure where to start?
 Look for the star by Esri's most helpful resources.)

-Note:To use the geoprocessing tools and raster functions required for suitability modeling in ArcGIS Desktop, you need either ArcGIS Image Analyst or ArcGIS Spatial Analyst.
-It is also possible to run your analysis using ArcGIS Enterprise Advanced.
+Note:To use the geoprocessing tools and raster functions required for suitability modeling in ArcGIS Pro, you need either ArcGIS Image Analyst or ArcGIS Spatial Analyst.
+It is also possible to run your analysis using ArcGIS Enterprise.
 You may also want to use ArcGIS Image Server to host and share dynamic image services that execute suitability analysis models.

 Reference material for ArcGIS Pro, ArcGIS Online, and ArcGIS Enterprise:

 - Understand the suitability analysis workflow better by reading through a set of conceptual steps for creating a suitability map.*